List of Starship vehicles: Ships 28–32

 S30 was moved to Massey's test site for cryogenic testing on December 30, 2023.
 On January 3, 2024, S30 underwent its first cryogenic test.
 On May 1, it was rolled to the Suborbital Launch Site, where it was lifted onto Suborbital Pad B for static fire testing.
-It conducted a cryogenic test on May 7, followed by an aborted static fire test, and a 6 engine static fire test on May 8.
-On June 11, SpaceX began removing and replacing S30s thermal protection system, adding a backup ablative layer.
-S30 was rolled to Massey's on July 21, ahead of a 6 engine static fire on July 26, and rolled back to the production site on July 27.
+It conducted a cryogenic test on May 7, followed by an aborted static fire test, and a six-engine static fire test on May 8.
+On June 11, SpaceX began removing and replacing S30's thermal protection system, adding a backup ablative layer.
+S30 was rolled to Massey's on July 21, ahead of a six-engine static fire on July 26, and rolled back to the production site on July 27.
 One of S30's Raptor Vacuum engines was replaced on August 3, and it was rolled back to Massey's on August 6, where it conducted a spin prime test on August 7.
 SpaceX claimed that Booster 12 (B12) and S30 were ready to fly on August 8.
 S30 was then rolled back to the production site.
 On September 21, S30 was lifted onto B12.
-A partial wet dress rehearsal was conducted on September 23. followed by a second partial wet dress rehearsal on October 7, followed by S30 being destacked for FTS installation.
+A partial wet dress rehearsal was conducted on September 23, followed by a second partial wet dress rehearsal on October 7, followed by S30 being destacked for FTS installation.
 FTS was installed on both vehicles on October 9, and S30 was stacked onto B12 for Flight 5 on October 11.
 On October 13, S30 launched on B12, and reached the desired trajectory after a nominal ascent burn with no engine failures.
 Like S29, S30 retained attitude control through reentry, and successfully reignited its engines for a splashdown in the Indian Ocean.
 As of October 13, 2024, S30 is the heaviest artificial object to reenter Earth's atmosphere.